 - ASME VIII Division 1 Design Criteria

 ANSYS finite element analysis software is employed for the main components of the RSV.
-Working and test conditions are analyzed and utilization factors (safety factors) to code allowables are verified.
+Working and test conditions are analyzed and utilization factors (safety factors) to code allowable are verified.

-Standard approach is to utilize the ASME VIII Division 1 design creteria and always employ the casting quality factor unless the design is unique, limited in quantity and customized for specific applications.
+A standard approach is to utilize the ASME VIII Division 1 design criteria and always employ the casting quality factor unless the design is unique, limited in quantity, and customized for specific applications.

-Improvements to the RSV continue as needs of the client base require with respect to metallurgy, flow, line-pigging characteristics, valve size, pressure classes, seals, differentials, controllers, communication protocols, serviceability, metering capabilities and spill prevention or containment.
+Improvements to the RSV continue as the needs of the client base require with respect to metallurgy, flow, line-pigging characteristics, valve size, pressure classes, seals, differentials, controllers, communication protocols, and serviceability, metering capabilities, spill prevention or containment.

-Additionally, we are faced with the task of ensuring each design supports ergonomic operation, safety, simplified integration and environmental protection from leakage, such as H²S fluids or gas.
+Additionally, we are faced with the task of ensuring each design supports ergonomic operation, safety, simplified integration, and environmental protection from leakages, such as H²S fluids or gas.

 Simplified Design – 3 Main Parts: